denno640/PopularMovies-Final/README.md

 Retrofit is used to make network calls to the api
 # Paging Library
 This library is used to load data in the background for a much better user experience.
 Data pagination is achieved using this library
+# Room Persistence Library
+It is used to save user chosen favourite movies which are then displayed without a network call
 # Sorting Movies
-A settings fragment is implemented to provide the two settings required: sorting movies by movie ratings and sorting by movie popularity
+A settings fragment is implemented to provide the two settings required: sorting movies by movie ratings, sorting by movie popularity and sorting by user favourite list
-# Apk file
+# Final Features
-An apk file is provided. you can install the app and see its features
+Now it is possible to choose your favourite movies which are then stored locally using Room persistency library.
+It is possible to view movie revies and trailers.
+The video links are sharable
 # Future Release
-This project will be updated in the near future as part of the 2nd project in the nanodegree
+This is the final version of the popular movies project.